thompsonseanr/Arch-Utility-Scripts/README.md

 ---

-- **makebak:** script for making an lvm snapshot of my root directory prior to major upgrades.
+- **makebak:** script for making an LVM snapshot of my root directory prior to major upgrades.

-- **deletebak:** script for deleting lvm snapshot.
+- **deletebak:** script for deleting LVM snapshot.

 - **mergebak:** uh-oh, something happened during the upgrade and I need to roll back.
-This also works for those times you have to boot via arch usb and arch-chroot.
+This also works for those times you have to boot via arch usb.

-- **journal_error_log:** Optimized error log to check errors after upgrades.
+- **journal_error_log:** Optimized error log output to check errors after upgrades.